Frequently Asked Questions

 What is INTERACT123?

-INTERACT123 is a cloud-based application that provides higher education and K-12 education with a pioneering approach to pivot course design and instruction across in-class/onsite, blended, online course, and emergency remote teaching in alignment with student learning outcomes supporting student engagement, learning, and retention.
+INTERACT123 is a cloud-based Course Calculator that provides higher education and K-12 education with a pioneering approach to support course design/redesign and instruction across in-class/onsite, blended, online course, and emergency remote teaching in alignment with student learning outcomes supporting student engagement, learning, and retention.
+Dynamic dashboards for engagement, workload, credit hour, reading, and more.

 How does the INTERACT123 application work?